Willson Contreras Player Props: Cardinals vs. Angels

 Willson Contreras At The Plate

-- Contreras is hitting .264 with six doubles, two home runs and 11 walks.
+- Contreras has six doubles, two home runs and 12 walks while hitting .255.

+- He has gone deep in one of 28 games, and in 1.9% of his plate appearances.

-- Contreras has driven in a run in nine games this season (33.3%), including one multiple-RBI game.
+- Contreras has driven in a run in nine games this year (32.1%), including one multiple-RBI game.

+- In nine of 28 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.